On How Zero-Knowledge Proof Blockchain Mixers Improve, and Worsen User Privacy: Measuring Mixer Anonymity Set Size

-In conclusion, by applying the airdrop and ENS side-channels as candidate ground truth datasets, our heuristics can achieve an average F1 score of $0.55$ (cf.\ Table~\ref{tab:validation-attempt}), whereas Heuristic~$3$ provides the strongest signal.
+\textbf{Validation Results Summary.} In conclusion, by applying the airdrop and \ENS side-channels as candidate ground truth datasets, our heuristics can achieve an average F1 score of $0.55$ (cf.\ Table~\ref{tab:validation-attempt}), whereas Heuristic~$3$ provides the strongest signal.
 Our results suggest that validating the heuristics presented in Section~\ref{sec:heuristics_all} is a challenging, but feasible task.
-Our methodology can be further extended with additional side-channel data to synthesize a larger candidate ground truth dataset (e.g., by crawling Twitter data from testnet wallet validations, additional blockchain explorer labels, etc.).
+Our results can be further extended with additional side channels to synthesize a larger candidate ground truth dataset (e.g., by crawling Twitter data from testnet wallet validations, additional blockchain explorer labels, etc.).